Lamar University

 The Verdict: Proceed With Caution

-Key strengths include strong earnings premium over high school graduates.
-However, the data also shows a 37.3% graduation rate and concerning loan repayment rates.
+What it has going for it: a strong earnings premium over high school graduates.
+What to keep an eye on: its 37.3% graduation rate, concerning loan repayment rates.

-Median debt of $21,250 against $49,652 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $21,250 against $49,652 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links